Fiddler on the Roof

 Inspiration

-Bock, Harnick, and Stein had all previously worked together on the musical The Body Beautiful, and came up with the idea of adapting Aleichem's stories to stage.
-They selected three unconnected Tevye monologues in which he relates the romantic adventures of his young daughters.
-Their goal was to use these isolated tales as the basis for a play about the whole community, to tell a larger story which has a dramatic progression from beginning to end, while retaining the rich feeling and tone of the original material.
-In its early stages, Stein faced the difficulty of having to essentially write text for the new stories, while Bock and Harnick wrote 19 songs, eventually settling on a handful for the show.
+Bock, Harnick and Stein had all previously worked together on the musical, The Body Beautiful, and came up with the idea of adapting Aleichem's stories to stage.
+They selected three unconnected Tevye monologues, in which he relates the romantic adventures of his young daughters.
+Their goal was to use these isolated tales as the basis for a play about the whole community, to tell a larger story that has a dramatic progression from beginning to end, while retaining the rich feeling and tone of the original material.
+In its early stages, Stein faced the difficulty of essentially having to write text for the new stories while Bock and Harnick wrote 19 songs, eventually settling on a handful for the show.

 Productions

-After tryouts in Detroit in July and August 1964, Fiddler On The Roof premiered at the Imperial Theatre on Broadway on September 22, 1964.
-Starring Zero Mostel and featuring direction and choreographer from Broadway icon Jerome Robbins, the production ran for 3,242 productions and survived two different transfers, finishing its run at The Broadway Theatre.
-The original West End production opened on December 28, 1976 with Chaim Topol in its lead role, playing for over 2,000 performances.
+After tryouts in Detroit in July and August of 1964, Fiddler on the Roof premiered at Broadway's Imperial Theatre on September 22, 1964.
+Starring Zero Mostel and featuring direction and choreographer from Broadway icon, Jerome Robbins, the production ran for 3,242 productions and survived two different transfers, finishing its run at The Broadway Theatre.
+The original West End production opened on December 28, 1976, with Chaim Topol in its lead role, playing for over 2,000 performances.

-Fiddler On The Roof has also been produced in a handful of international productions.
-Israeli impresario Giora Godik staging a Hebrew language version, and soon followed up with a Yiddish version of the same script.
-The musical has hit the stage in countries like Spain, France, and Japan.
+Fiddler on the Roof has also been produced in a handful of international productions.
+Israeli impresario, Giora Godik, staged a Hebrew language version and soon followed that up with a Yiddish version of the same script.
+The musical has hit the stage in countries like Spain, France and Japan.

 Cultural Influence